 The Patient Protection and Affordable Care Act was passed, providing a dramatic overhaul to the U.S. health care system.

-We represent the full range of health care clients, including:
+We represent the full range of clients in the health care industry, including:

 - hospitals and multi-provider networks